habbes/quickbyte/infra/README.md

 and only allows sign-ins from Google email addresses I've manually whitelisted in the settings.
 For the official release I'll create a different project that I'll move to production mode (and it may need to be reviewed).

+## Sentry Config

+We use Sentry for logging and tracing.

+Sentry for Vue.js: https://docs.sentry.io/platforms/javascript/guides/vue/